-Call Option Lawsuits - On July 20, 2022, CVR Energy and certain of its affiliates (the "Call Defendants") who are parties to the consolidated lawsuits (collectively, the "Call Option Lawsuits") pending before the Delaware Court of Chancery (the "Chancery Court") primarily alleging breach of contract, tortious interference and breach of the implied covenant of good faith and fair dealing and seeking monetary damages and attorneys' fees, among other remedies, filed by purported former unitholders of CVR Refining on behalf of themselves and an alleged class of similarly situated unitholders relating to CVR Energy's exercise of the call option ("Call Option") under the CVR Refining Amended and Restated Agreement of Limited Partnership assigned to it by CVR Refining's general partner, entered into a confidential, binding term sheet pursuant to which CVR Energy, the Call Defendants and plaintiffs are expected to execute a final agreement to settle the Call Option Lawsuits for \$79 million, subject to approval by the Chancery Court and other conditions contained therein.
-If finalized, settlement of the Call Option Lawsuits is not currently expected to have any further impact on our Energy business' financial position or results of operations beyond the \$79 million recognized within Other current liabilities and Other (expense) income, net as of June 30, 2022 to reflect the estimated probable loss.
+Call Option Lawsuits - On August 19, 2022, CVR Energy and certain of its affiliates (the "Call Defendants") who are parties to the consolidated lawsuits (collectively, the "Call Option Lawsuits") pending before the Delaware Court of Chancery (the "Chancery Court") filed by purported former unitholders of CVR Refining on behalf of themselves and an alleged class of similarly situated unitholders relating to CVR Energy's exercise of the call option ("Call Option") under the CVR Refining Amended and Restated Agreement of Limited Partnership assigned to it by CVR Refining's general partner, entered into a Stipulation, Compromise and Release (the "Settlement") in connection with its expected settlement of the Call Option Lawsuits for \$79 million.
+Final approval of the Settlement is pending before the Chancery Court.
+If finalized, the settlement of the Call Option Lawsuits is not currently expected to have any further impact on our Energy business' financial position or results of operations beyond the \$79 million recognized within Other loss, net for the nine months ending September 30, 2022 to reflect the estimated probable loss.